Obsessed with Eating Healthy – Is it Orthorexia?

 If you are an athlete, it can be helpful to work with a sports dietitian who has experience working with eating disorders and Relative Energy Deficiency in Sports – RED-S (formerly the female athlete triad, we now know that under-fueling has drastic consequences for male and female athletes).

-Want live a more full & vibrant life by balancing your chaos and developing a healthy relationship with food?
+Want to live a more full & vibrant life by balancing your chaos and developing a healthy relationship with food?
 Book an initial consult with me!

 Book Now!